pslucas0212/AWS-Cloud-Practioner-Class-Module-06/README.md

 All right, that's it, the clock is almost up.
 The takeaway is a well-architected system is already defended against most attacks.
 And by using AWS Shield Advanced, you can turn AWS into your partner against DDoS attacks.
 Oh, oh.

+### Additional Security Services

+Securing Data at rest and in transit.
+Encyrption at rest when data is sitting in storage.
+DynamoDB automaticatlly is encrypted.
+AWS Key management  Services (AWS KMS) is where you encryprtion kes are cread and managed.
+Encryption in transit is enabled via SSL and key certfidates

+AWS WAF aka AWS Web application firewall.
+AWS WAF works with Amazon CloudFrotn and the Application Load Balancer.
+It uses a web access control lists (ACL) to protect web resrouces.

+Amazon Inspector checks your systems for vulenrabilites and security best practices by running automated security assessments
+- Network configuration
+- Amazon Agent installed EC2
+- Analysis service which identifies security issues and recommendations to remediat

+Amazon Guardduty - analyze network and account activity for analyizing security threats.
+It runs independtly of AWS services so does it affact performance or availability of your AWS service.
+You can use AWS Lambda functions to automatically remediate security in response to GuardDuty's findings.

+#### Transcript
+With all the comings and goings on in your coffee shop, you'll want to increase security to your coffee beans, equipment, and even money in the till.
+For your beans, this could be when they're sitting in your store room, or even when you're transporting them between shops.
+After all, we don't want unwanted visitors with access to our coffee beans, or even running off with precious equipment.

+To start off, let's chat about how you can secure your coffee beans, or your data whether it's at rest, or in transit.
+For our beans, the simple way to do it would be to lock the door when we'd leave at night.
+That's the notion of encryption, which is securing a message or data in a way that can only be accessed by authorized parties.
+Non-authorized parties are therefore less likely to be able to access the message.
+Or not able to access it at all.
+Think of it as that key and door example.
+If you have the key, you can unlock the door.
+But if you don't, then you cannot unlock that door.

+At AWS, this comes in two variations.
+Encryption at rest and encryption in transit.
+By at rest, we mean when your data is idle.
+It's just being stored and not moving.
+For example, server-side encryption at rest is enabled on all DynamoDB table data.
+And that helps prevent unauthorized access.
+DynamoDB's encryption at rest also integrates with AWS KMS, or Key Management Service, for managing the encryption key that is used to encrypt your tables.
+That's the key for your door, remember?
+And without it, you won't be able to access your data.
+So make sure to keep it safe.

+Similarly, in-transit means that the data is traveling between, say A and B. Where A is the AWS service, and B could be a client accessing the service.
+Or even another AWS service itself.
+For example, let's say we have a Redshift instance running.
+And we want to connect it with a SQL client.
+We use secure sockets layer, or SSL connections to encrypt data, and we can use service certificates to validate, and authorize a client.
+This means that data is protected when passing between Redshift, and our client.
+And this functionality exists in numerous other AWS services such as SQS, S3, RDS, and many more.

+But speaking of other services, the next service we want to highlight is called Amazon Inspector.
+Inspector helps to improve security, and compliance of your AWS deployed applications by running an automated security assessment against your infrastructure.
+Specifically, it helps to check on deviations of security best practices, exposure of EC2 instances, vulnerabilities, and so forth.
+The service consists of three parts a network configuration reachability piece, an Amazon agent, which can be installed an EC2 instances, and a security assessment service that brings them all together.
+To use it, you configure Inspector options, run the service, out pops a list of potential security issues.
+The resulting findings are displayed in the Amazon Inspector console, and they are presented with a detailed description of the security issue, and a recommendation on how to fix it.
+Additionally, you can retrieve findings through an API.
+So as to go towards the best practice of performing remediation to fix issues.

+Another service dimension is our threat detection offering known as Amazon GuardDuty.
+It analyzes continuous streams of metadata generated from your account, and network activity found on AWS CloudTrail events, Amazon VPC Flow Logs, and DNS logs.
+It uses integrated threat intelligence such as known malicious IP addresses, anomaly detection, and machine learning to identify threats more accurately.
+The best part is that it runs independently from your other AWS services.
+So it won't affect performance or availability of your existing infrastructure, and workloads.

+They are so many other security services like Advanced Shield and Security Hub.
+So please check out the Resources section to learn more.
+Thanks for following along.